jonahsandersgaming/mee6/README.md

 For this tutorial, we will use an Ubuntu 14 or up system (or virtual machine).

-NOTE: This only words with Python 3.5/3.6 or later, but we will use Python 3.5. **DOES NOT WORK WITH PYTHON 2 OR PYTHON 3.4**
+NOTE: This only words with Python 3.5 or later, but we will use Python 3.5. **DOES NOT WORK WITH PYTHON 2 OR PYTHON 3.4**

 You can install automatically or manually, see below.
-# Download and Installation, way 1
+# Manual installation

 Install python3 and pip3 and redis: